landano/landano.github.io/pages/project-catalyst/fund11.md

 The prototype can be found at: [https://cardanomendixplug-in-sandbox.mxapps.io/](https://cardanomendixplug-in-sandbox.mxapps.io/)
-NOTE: As the prototype is running on a sandbox environment it may take some time to spin up
+Please note that as this prototype is running in a sandbox environment it may take some time to load completely.

+LOGIN INSTRUCTIONS:
+1. Select the user icon on the right-hand side of the screen (see screenshot below).
+2. ⁠Choose “demo_user”.

-NOTE2: To login click on the select user icon on the right hand side of the screen (only the demo_user is enabled).
-Please be aware that it's a publicly available login so only use it for testing purposes and never with real ADA
+Please remember, this is a publicly available login and sandbox environment, so only use test ADA and never use real ADA.

 ![Sandbox User Login](/assets/downloads/2025/04/sandbox-user.png)